Palazzina Appiani: The Hall of Honor

 The Hall of Honor, which is located on the first floor, has access to the loggia that faces the Arena Civica.
 At the entrance of the Hall of Honor there are paved mosaics with classic motif, rosettes, meandering bands, and layered surfaces, designed by Luigi Canonica and inspired by strict Classicalism.
 At the central entrance, which was designed by the house of C. Fabricio as evidenced by the signature, the central rosette, which once decorated the entrance, was replaced in 1928 with the coat of arms of Milan, which was granted jurisdiction over the entire arena in 1870.
-The creators' names of the mosaics are readable between the mosaic tiles, including the firms Fabricio and Fantini.
+The creators' names of the mosaics are readable between the mosaic tiles, including the firms Fabricio and D.Fantini-Figli, founder of Fantini Mosaici.
 The latter also worked on other buildings close to the Palazzina in the 1830s.
 The mosaic shows differences from the original project and it has recently been subjected to a major conservative restoration on its entire surface where grafts of new plugs and mortars to fill the damaged plugs are visible.

 On the upper floor in the main salon, there are two large chandeliers made of gilded bronze and Bohemian crystals.
 They hang from the vault that is painted with medallions held up by spirits, acanthus flowers, and panoplies.

 The Hall of Honour shows a continuous chiaroscuro painted frieze personally requested by Napoleon, which was designed by Andrea Appiani and was inspired by the pages of Roman Antiquities by Dionysius of Halicarnassus.
 It represents a solemn votive procession that recalls the final triumph of the Napoleonic era.

 Studies carried out by FAI confirm that even if the frieze was actually designed by Appiani, it was eventually completed by one of the artists working for him in his workshop, Angelo Monticelli.
 No official documents were found proving the presence of Andrea Appiani in the site, but the style of the frieze is the same as other works on which he was working in that period of time.